RugungDaimary/FarMart_TechAssesment/Discussion.md

 ## Solution

+**Please review the solution provided in the `src` directory.** The code is designed to efficiently parse log files and extract entries for a specified date using Node.js streams and the `readline` module.
+Follow the steps outlined in the `DISCUSSION.md` file to run the solution and verify the output.
 ### 1. Manual Log Parsing

 - **Approach:** Manually read the log file and extract entries for the specified date.